edickie/develenv_dmriprep_docker/README.md

 Note: The idea of this devel env is that you push and pull to your own github fork from inside the docker env (the terminal in jupyerhub).
 So when using this workflow..**remember that any work that is not pushed to github will disapear when the docker is closed**.
 Therefore, when using this environment, commit and push you your fork very regularly!

-## Step 0: get a working version of docker on your local computer.
+### Step 0: get a working version of docker on your local computer.

 (For windows users on work laptops (without admin rights), this can take a little work)

----

-## Step 1: (Hopefully we will not need this soon?)
-Build a base docker of the latest release of dmriprep.
+### Step 1: Fork the dmriprep repo to your own github user

 This is what I use to build a dmriprep devel env on a local computer